AsifTLT/auto-copy-usb-files-silently-without-notifications/README.md

 "# auto-copy-usb-files-silently-without-notifications"
-when connecting the USB to pc auto copy all files hiddenly
+when connecting the USB to pc auto copy all files hiddenly, used python programming language...